- Why Research

 Over the last five years, a resurgence of interest in cancer immunotherapy has been driven by the discovery two immune regulatory pathways activated in tumors and the development and FDA-approval of targeted therapies to block them.
 Referred to as checkpoint inhibitors, anti-CTLA-4 and PD-1 therapies have demonstrated remarkable responses in some patients with melanoma, lung cancer, and other cancers.
 Though none are yet approved for breast cancer, clinical trials are ongoing to test these strategies as single agents or in combination with other immune therapies, chemo or radiation therapy in breast cancer, particularly TNBC.

-Want to learn more about triple negative breast cancer?
-Read a conversation we held with two BCRF researchers conducting studies on TNBC.
+Want to learn more about TNBC?
+Read a conversation we held with two BCRF researchers conducting studies on the disease.

 To learn more about hormone therapies for breast cancer visit the National Cancer Institute Hormone Therapies for Breast Cancer Fact Sheet.